What is formaldehyde?

 What does the classification cover?

-- The classification for carcinogenicity of formaldehyde refers to one of the rarest forms of cancer in the EU: the nasopharyngeal cancer.
-When concluding on their assessment for the carcinogenicity of formaldehyde, experts from the EU’s Committee for Risk Assessment (RAC) rejected all possible links to leukemia: it is scientifically demonstrated that when inhaled, formaldehyde does not penetrate further in the organism and cannot be associated with any toxic effects in the body..
+- The classification for carcinogenicity of formaldehyde refers to one of the rarest forms of cancer in the EU: nasopharyngeal cancer.
+When concluding on their assessment for the carcinogenicity of formaldehyde, experts from the EU’s Committee for Risk Assessment (RAC) rejected all possible links to leukemia: it is scientifically demonstrated that when inhaled, formaldehyde does not penetrate further in the organism and cannot be associated with any toxic effects in the body.
 Since the epidemiology evidence does not support a link for humans, the classification is based entirely on evidence from animal studies.
-For this reason, the EU reclassified formaldehyde as carcinogen 1B (presumed human carcinogen) instead of 1A (known human carcinogen) as initially proposed in the classification dossier.
+For this reason, the EU reclassified formaldehyde as carcinogen 1B (presumed human carcinogen) instead of 1A (known human carcinogen) as initially proposed in the classification dossier, and only as far as nasopharyngeal cancer is concerned.

 What does the classification mean?